humdrum-tools/humdrum-documentation/guide/ch13/index.md

 instance of the comment is output.
 (4) Dissimilar global comments are output successively.

-The files joined by **assemble** are not confined to a single spine.
+The files joined by <span class="tool">assemble</span> are not confined to a single spine.
 For example, one input file may contain 2 spines and a second file may contain 20 spines.
 The resulting output will contain 22 spines.
 There is no limit to the number of files that can be assembled at one time.

 In many cases, the input files will have dissimilar lengths.
+The
-The **assemble** command will correctly terminate the appropriate spines.
+<span class="tool">assemble</span> command will correctly terminate the appropriate spines.
 For example, in the above case, if the `numbers` file contained only the numbers 1 to 3, the assembled output would appear as follows: